Applications

 - English language competency certificate

-During the first evaluation round, each eligible application will be evaluated on a 10-point scale by two Local Academic Coordinators from two different Partner Institutions on the following joint criteria:
+Each eligible application will be evaluated on a 10-point scale by two Local Academic Coordinators from two different Partner Institutions on different criteria including academic achievement and potential, academic and professional experiences, volunteering, motivation and career ambitions.

 Applications are allocated in a ranking according to scores (from higher to lower scores).
-The top 50 candidates in the ranking are then invited to an interview before March 27th, 2023, which may be conducted via video conference or by telephone.
+The top candidates in the ranking are then invited to an interview which may be conducted via video conference or by telephone.
 The remaining candidates will be notified by email about the panel’s decision and informed about the appeal procedure.

 The interview candidates will be assessed against individualized and common criteria, such as academic and work experience, career ambitions, and other relevant information.
 During a second evaluation round, the interview will be scored on a scale from 1 to 10.
 Then we create a final score for each candidate based on an equal weighting of both evaluation rounds (the application evaluation and the interview evaluation).